mark-chykunov/mark-chykunov/README.md

 🐱‍👤 I'm still new here, looking around and learning...

 🐱‍💻 I have experience in HTML, CSS, JavaScript, PHP, Python, C++.
-# ✨ Last project :
+# ✨ Last projects :
 ~ T-shirt store website : https://mark-chikunov.github.io/site/
 # 🖐️ About me
 ✌️ My name is Mark and I am 16 years old.
 I've been programming for about 2 years, trying different technologies.